 FBI Retired Case File Review Celebrates Black History Month

-A brief history of African Americans in the FBI:
+A Brief History Review of African American Special Agents in the FBI:

-As noted in the article linked below, those efforts can be challenging.
+As noted in the articles linked below, those efforts can be challenging, especially in recruiting African American special agents candidates.

 FBI Has Failed to Move the Needle on Diversity Over the Past Decade, Despite Efforts of Recent Directors: Percentages of women and minorities have remained virtually unchanged.

-However, with persistence, the contributions of African American special agents in the FBI will continue and we will celebrate Black History Month with new stories of African Americans special agents in the FBI.
+However, with persistence, the contributions of African American special agents in the FBI will continue and we will celebrate Black History Month with more success stories of African American special agents in the FBI.

 Jerri Williams